ContentMine/norma/README.md

-# NHTML
+# Norma

 A tool to convert a variety of inputs into normalized, tagged, XHTML (with embedded/linked SVG and PNG where appropriate.
 The emphasis is on scholarly publicatuions but much of the technology is general.
-Likely to be renamed soonish (?Norma).
+Used to be called NHTML.

 ## Overview